ckrountree/robot/README.md

 # robot
 ReactJS

-This robot should demonstrate some waving animation and be able to speak.
+This robot should demonstrate some waving animation and be able to speak when the speak button is clicked.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).